Scott Disick, Sofia Richie Dating: Playboy ‘In Love’ With Teen Model, Kourtney Kardashian Thinks It’s Fake?

-Scott Disick and Sofia Richie are definitely enjoying their whirlwind romance and it appears to be getting more and more serious by the minute.
+Scott Disick and Sofia Richie are definitely enjoying their whirlwind romance, and it appears to be getting more and more serious by the minute.
 In fact, the couple’s relationship is moving so fast that the self-proclaimed “Lord” is reportedly “in love” with his new girlfriend.
-Kourtney Kardashian reacts to her ex and Lionel Richie’s daughter’s romance.
+Kourtney Kardashian recently reacted to her ex and Lionel Richie’s daughter’s romance.

 Scott Disick and Sofia Richie were first spotted together during the Cannes Film Festival in May.
 But knowing the Keeping Up With the Kardashians star’s reputation with women, people assumed that it was just another quick hook-up.
-However, the couple slammed all the doubters as they still appear to be more and more in love in their recent outings.
+However, the couple slammed all the doubters, as they still appear to be more and more in love in their recent outings.

 An earlier report even claimed that Scott Disick is finally ready to give up his playboy ways for Sofia Richie.
 Kourtney Kardashian has repeatedly said in the Keeping Up With the Kardashians series that there is no hope for her ex to fix his life, but apparently, he is doing it now for the 19-year-old model.